earth6r/Analytics0001/README.md

 - mobile cards for bookings needs icon for phone vs tours and should not show meeting link but a link to the location or something

 IPR NOTES:
-- display meeting notes in each item in booking-details page
-- save meeting notes to db ✅
-- combine the buttons ✅
-- add in tour meeting notes ✅
 - max budget still not fixed of UNKNOWN